 Over one half of the children in the United States are born to parents who are not married.
-The majority of non-married custody and visitation cases follow the same laws and patterns of married custody cases.
-In general, a court is will assess what is in the minor child's best interest to determine custody and visitation/parenting time.
+Most of the non-married custody and visitation cases follow the same laws and patterns of married custody cases.
+In general, a Court will assess what is in the minor child's best interest to determine custody and visitation/parenting time.

 The parent who is not the primary parent will also likely be ordered to pay child support.
 However, recent changes in Kentucky law on custody and parenting time now require Courts, in most situations, to start with a presumption that the parents should have equal parenting time and joint custody.
 In most, but not every situation, if parents are awarded joint custody and equal parenting time, child support will be affected.

 Contact an experienced custody attorney now to discuss your case.
 Please note that we charge a flat fee for the initial consultation.

 Child Custody Laws in Kentucky for Unmarried Parents